CS2401-Fall2021/lab5-searching/README.md

 ### Input assumptions
-In an ideal world, we would have both our inputs be positive numbers and have the index of the error always be between 0 and n-1.
-But our method takes in integers, which can be negative.
+In an ideal world, we would always have at least one value of False somewhere in our array.
+But that might not be the case.

-> If we get into an input where there is an invalid number of changes, or index of the bad change:
-> YOUR CODE SHOULD RETURN -1
+> IF THE ARRAY IS ENTIRELY TRUE RETURN -1

 ## Our output